space-pope/tacotron/README.md

   * You can train with [CMUDict](http://www.speech.cs.cmu.edu/cgi-bin/cmudict) by downloading the dictionary to ~/tacotron/training and then passing the flag `--hparams="use_cmudict=True"` to train.py.
-This will allow you to pass ARPAbet phonemes enclosed in curly braces at eval time to force a particular pronunciation, e.g. `Turn left on {HH AW1 S S T AH0 N} Street.`
+This will allow you to pass IPA notation enclosed in curly braces at eval time to force a particular pronunciation, e.g. `Turn left on {hjustən} Street.`

   * If you pass a Slack incoming webhook URL as the `--slack_url` flag to train.py, it will send you progress updates every 1000 steps.